 Understanding PBKDF2

-PBKDF2 (Password-Based Key Derivation Function 2) is a cryptographic algorithm designed to protect passwords by converting them into secure cryptographic keys.
-It strengthens password security by incorporating salting and iterations, making it highly resistant to brute-force and precomputed attacks.
+PBKDF2 (Password-Based Key Derivation Function 2) is a cryptographic algorithm that converts passwords into secure cryptographic keys.
+By incorporating salting and iterations, it significantly enhances password security, making it resistant to brute-force and precomputed attacks.

 Key Points

-- PBKDF2 transforms user-provided passwords into secure keys.
+- Transforms user-provided passwords into secure, irreversible keys.

 How PBKDF2 Works